 As journalism continues to adjust with the challenges of funding and staffing, the office cannot become the only sphere through which we work, but the internet and telephone cannot be disregarded as invaluable resources.

 Nick Eardley is aged 22 and studying for a masters in Journalism at Edinburgh Napier University.
-He was recently deputy editor of Edinburgh-wide student newspaper The Journal and was shortlisted for News Writers of the Year at this year’s Herald Student Press Awards.
+He was recently deputy editor of Edinburgh-wide student newspaper, The Journal, and was shortlisted for News Writer of the Year at this year’s Herald Student Press Awards.
 He is currently working for guardianedinburgh on a freelance basis.